dawn-cph/dja/spectroscopy/nirspec.md

 </ul>

-More documentation is coming soon, but for now, the spectroscopy reduction process is described in [Heintz et al., 2023](https://ui.adsabs.harvard.edu/abs/2023arXiv230600647H/abstract) and <a href="https://github.com/gbrammer/msaexp">msaexp</a> is available publicly.
+More documentation is coming soon, but for now, the spectroscopy reduction process is described in <a href="https://ui.adsabs.harvard.edu/abs/2023arXiv230600647H/abstract">Heintz et al., 2023</a> and <a href="https://github.com/gbrammer/msaexp">msaexp</a> is available publicly.